http://www.haaretz.co.il/hasite/spages/1100555.html

 Thursday, June 18, 2009

 Two days before a surgeon removed 5-year-old Garrett Dunsford's brain tumor, he removed a tumor from 16-year-old Kristina DeCarlo's brain.
+The kids live less than two miles from each other in The Acreage.

 Then, within a year, by the end of 2008, a 14-year-old girl who lives three miles away was diagnosed with a brain tumor.
 And several adults within the small area also had brain tumors, including a man who died in May 2005.